One of the questions our energy experts are asked most frequently is – “How can my business avoid overpaying for energy?”

 One of the important ways to avoid costly business energy bills is to watch out for rollover contracts.

-In this guide we will explain why rollover contracts can be costly and how to avoid them.
+In this guide, we will explain why rollover contracts can be costly and how to avoid them.

 What is a rollover contract?

 If you don’t renew or renegotiate your energy deal during the renewal period - at the end of your business energy contract - you will be rolled over.
-Energy companies impose these contracts automatically.
+Energy suppliers impose these contracts automatically.
 This means your company will be locked into an expensive renewal tariff for at least a year.